Wheels to Work West helps people overcome barriers to travelling to work, training and skills opportunities.

-Discounted bike sales are available in Bristol and South Gloucestershire.
+Discounted bike sales are available in Bristol.
 Through select partners in North Somerset such as Job Centres, you can get discounts on refurbished bikes.

 What is a discounted bike sale?

-In Bristol and South Gloucestershire, eligible candidates can purchase a bicycle at a discount through our partner organisations.
+In Bristol, eligible candidates can purchase a bicycle at a discount through our partner organisations.
 In North Somerset, eligible candidates get vouchers towards a refurbished bike and new accessories.